datumorphism/datumorphism.github.io/_wiki/machine-learning/performance/roc.md

 weight: 1
 ---

+ROC space is the two dimensional space spanned by True Positive Rate and False Positive Rate.

 <figure markdown="1">
 ![](../assets/roc/roc-color-blocks.png)
 <figcaption markdown="1">
 ROC Space.
 The color boxes are indicating the confusion matrices.
-Refer to [Confusion Matrix](/wiki/machine-learning/machine-learning-basics/) for more details.
+Refer to [Confusion Matrix](/wiki/machine-learning/basics/confusion-matrix/) for more details.
 </figcaption>
 </figure>

+## AUC: Area under Curve

+1. TPR = TP Rate
+2. FPR = FP Rate

+The ROC curve is defined by the relation $f(TPR, FPR)$.
+Area under the ROC curve is

+$$
+\int TPR(FPR) d(FPR) \sim \sum_i TPR_i *\Delta FPR.
+$$

+If AUC = 1, we have TP Rate = 1 for all FP Rate.
+This is the best performance a model could have.